reframe-hpc/reframe/docs/tutorial_basics.rst

    ./bin/reframe -c tutorials/basics/stream/stream1.py -r --performance-report

-The :option:`--performance-report` will generated a short report at the end for each performance test that has run.
+The :option:`--performance-report` will generate a short report at the end for each performance test that has run.

 .. code-block:: none